dennislee22/dennislee22.github.io/docs/cdw/cdwautoscaling.md

     time="2022-07-24T06:13:35Z" level=info msg="Auto-scale decision: 0"
     ```

-    After one of the queries has successfully been processed completely, CDW decides to scale down.
+    When one of the queries has successfully been processed completely, CDW decides to scale down.
     ```yaml
     time="2022-07-24T06:13:55Z" level=info msg="freeCoordinators: 1 executingQueries: 1 standaloneQueryCount: 0"
     time="2022-07-24T06:13:55Z" level=info msg="Number of free coordinators at 1 - scaling down by 1 compute group."